-Our approach is to mitigate issues by leveraging our vast depth of national resources, allowing us to select the best property managers, brokers, tax consultants, loan specialists and legal teams to service the day to day needs of each property.
+Our approach is to mitigate challenges by leveraging our vast depth of national resources, allowing us to select the best property managers, brokers, tax consultants, loan specialists and legal teams to service and support the needs of each property.

-How are NAS portfolio managers assigned responsibility for asset management of a property?
+How are NAS asset managers assigned responsibility for asset management of a property?

 NAS delivers a team of seasoned professionals with a wealth of experience in managing, leasing and marketing a wide range of assets.
 Our asset managers are assigned responsibility for a project based on their experience and expertise with specific property types and market locations.
-While primary responsibility for an asset lies with an assigned manager, no one at NAS works in a vacuum, we leverage our in-house expertise by applying our collective breadth of knowledge and depth of talent to every property.
+While primary responsibility for an asset lies with an assigned manager, no one at NAS works in a vacuum.
+We leverage our in-house expertise by applying our collective breadth of knowledge and depth of talent to each and every property.

-Will the assigned NAS Portfolio Manager really have the time to focus on our property?
+Will the assigned NAS asset manager really have time to focus on our property?

 How well does NAS communicate with a property owner?

-NAS recognizes that proactive management begins with transparent, real time communication.
+NAS recognizes that proactive management begins with transparent, real-time communication.
 Transparency promotes and better enables a property owner to be more actively involved during the hold period on their asset.
-Calls are conducted on a regular basis with the onsite manager, the brokerage team and district/regional manager for greater accountability.
+Meetings are conducted on a regular basis with the onsite manager, the leasing team and district/regional manager for greater accountability.

 How does NAS ensure that disseminated information addresses the needs and concerns of ownership and is being utilized to make informed decisions?